8th Infantry Division (United States): Commanders

-In Popular Culture
+In popular culture

 2010 movie A-Team, General Morrison (portrayed by actor Gerald McRaney) wears the UCP version of the 8th I.D. patch.

 Soldiers in the camp are seen wearing the same patch in UCP.

+In the 1962 movie The Longest Day, a soldier of the 12th Engineer Battalion can be seen on Omaha Beach.
+This is recognizable by the 8th Infantry Division Patch on his left shoulder.

 In the 2002 WW2 Hallmark movie, "Silent Night", the US soldiers wear the 8th Infantry Division Patch.

+The 2022 real-time strategy video game Warno features the 8th Infantry Division as a playable battlegroup based on its order of battle in 1989 in the Fulda Gap.